Looking back from 2057

 There was a brief flirtation with high capacity disks like "Blue Ray" and "HD DVD" but the public got so tired of paying vast sums on new, incompatible formats that they either stuck with the original DVD format or just downloaded everything from the Internet.

-In fact many artists gave much of their work away for free knowing that if it was good enough it would be copied millions of times and they would become household names very quickly.
-Another advantage of giving your work away was that you could attach contact and gig details to each track so every time you had a concert/gig/etc all your fans were informed automaticly.
+In fact many artists gave much of their work away for free knowing that if it was good enough it would be copied millions of times, and they would become household names very quickly.
+Another advantage of giving your work away was that you could attach contact and gig details to each track so every time you had a concert/gig/etc all your fans were informed automatically.

 The movie industry was also on the endangered list but saw what was coming just in time.
 Even so, its still a fraction of its original size.
 Gone are the great actors and actresses (replaced with virtual actors), gone are the studios (replaced with virtual studios) and gone are fixed 'story lines'.
 In those days a "movie" was just a fixed sequence of images played one after the other very fast, you couldn't alter the story line, change the characters or view each scene from different viewpoints like you can now.
 The main driver for all of this was the game industry, they had been doing this kind of thing for years.